o2r-project/api/docs/compendium/upload.md

 # Upload via API

-Upload a research compendium as a compressed `.zip` archive with an HTTP `POST` request using `multipart/form-data`.
+Upload a research workspace or full compendium as a compressed `.zip` archive with an HTTP `POST` request using `multipart/form-data`.

 The upload is only allowed for logged in users.
 Upon successful extraction of archive and processing of the contents, the `id` for the new compendium is returned.